How to Set a Digital Marketing Budget When You’re a Small Business

 What Actually Affects Your Budget

 Before you commit to a number, you need to understand the four factors that should shape your budget decision.
-Get these wrong and you’ll either overspend or underinvest — both are costly mistakes.
+Get these wrong and you’ll either overspend or underinvest, and both are costly mistakes.

 Your Industry